sommergeo/roceeh2wiki/README.md

 ```

 ### Geodata in Wikimedia Commons
-Geodata for Wikipedia are collected in Wikimedia Commons for two reasons.
-First, GeoJSON files can be excessively long depending on its content, so that it disturbs the readability in the Wikipedia text editor.
-Second, contents in Wikimedia Commons can be accessed from Wikis in all languages, no cross-posting needed.
+Geospatial data for Wikipedia is collected in Wikimedia Commons for two reasons.
+First, depending on the content, GeoJSON files can be too long to be readable in the Wikipedia text editor.
+Second, content in Wikimedia Commons can be accessed by wikis in any language, without the need for cross-posting.

 ![Screenshot from Wikimedia Commons](docs/wikimedia_commons_uluzzian_1000x1000.png)

 #### URL
-All ROAD contents follow the URL-Schema `https://commons.wikimedia.org/wiki/Data:ROCEEH/*.map`, where  `*` denotes the content title.
-This file is accessible within Wikipedia as `ROCEEH/*.map`.
+All ROAD content follows the URL scheme `https://commons.wikimedia.org/wiki/Data:ROCEEH/*.map`, where `*` is the content title.
+The resulting file is accessible within Wikipedia as `ROCEEH/*.map`.

 #### JSON
-The following code is an exemple from the Uluzzian culture, and was shortened to show just one site, "Uluzzo C".
-The Kartographer schema uses a JSON file, which can be divided into general map information and geodata.
+The following code is an example from the Uluzzian culture, and has been truncated to show only one site, "Uluzzo C", for demonstration purposes.
+The cartographer schema uses a JSON file that can be split into general map information and geodata.

 - General map information:
 	- The `"license"` for all ROAD data is [CC BY-SA 4.0](https://www.roceeh.uni-tuebingen.de/roadweb/smarty_data_use_policy.php) and therefore complies with Wikipedia's terms of use.
-	- The `"description"` is shown in Wikimedia Commons as a subheading.
-Different languages can be used to translate to the target Wiki's title, e.g. English "Uluzzian" vs. German "Uluzzien".
+	- The `"description"` is displayed as a subheading in Wikimedia Commons.
+Different languages may be used to translate to the title of the target wiki, e.g. English "Uluzzian" vs. German "Uluzzien".
-	- The `"sources"` tag is a standard text.
-The date of export is updated automatically.
+	- The `"sources"` tag is a default text.
+The export date is updated automatically.
-	- The tags `"zoom"`, `"latitude"` and `"longitude"` are optional and can be used to set the map's initial extent.
-The map engine however is smart enough to set a suitable extent automatically.
+	- The `"zoom"`, `"latitude"` and `"longitude"` tags are optional and can be used to set the initial extent of the map.
+However, the map engine is smart enough to set an appropriate extent automatically.
 - Geodata:
-	- The `"data"` tag is at the heart of Wikipedia's JSON scheme and contains a standard GeoJSON file.
-Most of its contents are standardized.
-The appearance of the popup is defined in the features' `"properties"`.
+	- The `"data"` tag is the heart of Wikipedia's JSON schema and contains a standard GeoJSON file.
+Most of its content is standardized.
+The appearance of the popup is defined in the `properties'` of the features.
-		- The `"title"` contains the name of the site as exported from ROAD. _It is planned to optionally link to other Wikis, where available._
+		- The `"title"` contains the name of the site as exported from ROAD.
+It is planned to optionally link to other wikis where available.
-		- The `"description"` always contains a link to the site's [Summary Data Sheet](https://www.roceeh.uni-tuebingen.de/roadweb/tcpdf/localityInfoPDF/localityInfoPDF.php?locality=Uluzzo%20C), a PDF generated with the URL `https://www.roceeh.uni-tuebingen.de/roadweb/tcpdf/localityInfoPDF/localityInfoPDF.php?locality=*`, where `*` denotes the site's name. _It is planned to optionally include existing Wikipedia images and other contents, where available._
+		- The `"description"` always contains a link to the site's [Summary Data Sheet](https://www.roceeh.uni-tuebingen.de/roadweb/tcpdf/localityInfoPDF/localityInfoPDF.php?locality=Uluzzo%20C), a PDF generated with the URL `https://www.roceeh.uni-tuebingen.de/roadweb/tcpdf/localityInfoPDF/localityInfoPDF.php?locality=*`, where `*` is the site name.
+It is planned to optionally include existing Wikipedia images and other content where available.
 ```json
 {
     "license": "CC-BY-SA-4.0",